How To Face Grief During The Holidays

 In these moments, it’s hard to celebrate.
 Christmas just doesn’t feel as festive, and all the joy seems to be missing from your heart.

-Grief Happens in Stages
+Grief Happens In Stages

 Many people have heard of the five stages of grief.
 The idea is that during grief, you’ll walk through five distinct emotional phases.
 Typically, those phases look like this…